tjmaynes/tjmaynes.com/content/posts/2020-01-15-a-functional-approach-error-handling/index.md

 ...
 ```

-From a functional programming perspective, this function would be considered [pure](https://en.wikipedia.org/wiki/Pure_function).
-A pure function is a function that has the same return value for the same input value and does not contain any side effects.
+From a functional programming perspective, the `add1` function would be considered [pure](https://en.wikipedia.org/wiki/Pure_function).
+A **pure** function is a function that has the same return value for the same input value and does not contain any side effects.
 The guarentees of a pure function enable software developers to write safer software.
 But what happens when you need to introduce a side effect into your application.
 Side effects are not necessarily a bad thing, it's actually great thing that they occur; it means your program is *useful*.
 Useful features of an application, may include (but not limited to):
 - User input
 - Talking to a database or external service
 - Receiving command-line arguments